Sajal1005/FinanceMate/README.md

 ## What is FinanceMate?

-[FinanceMate][0] is a finance web-application developed by [Omar Kraidié][dev].
+[FinanceMate][0] is a finance web-application developed by Sajal Nanda.
 FinanceMate has many different types of finance calculators.
 All the available calculators are listed below in this `README.md` file.

 The users of FinanceMate can select a currency in which the monetary results of the calculators are printed.
 The selected currency will be saved either in local storage or in the authenticated users preferences.